Jafar Panahi: This Is Not a Film (2011)

 In the middle of the controversy and court appeal, Panahi broke the ban imposed on him from making films and made the documentary feature This Is Not a Film (2011) in collaboration with Iranian filmmaker Mojtaba Mirtahmasb.
 The film was made for €3,200 and shot on a digital camcorder and an iPhone.
 It was shot in four days over a ten-day period in March 2011 and its title was inspired by René Magritte's painting The Treachery of Images.
 In the film Panahi sits in his apartment making phone calls about his court case, watching TV news stories, interacting with his neighbors, talking about his past films and describing scenes from the film that he had begun shooting when he was arrested (much as he had described scenes from films to his sisters as a child).
 Ten days before the opening of the 2011 Cannes Film Festival, This Is Not a Film was announced as a surprise entry into the festival.
-It was smuggled out of Iran on a USB thumb drive that had been hidden inside a cake.
+It was smuggled out of Iran on a USB thumb drive.
 Panahi's wife and daughter attended the festival.
 In December 2012 it was shortlisted as one of 15 films eligible for Best Documentary Feature at the 85th Academy Awards.